Kirby (series): Gameplay

-Plot

 Characters

 The series' main protagonist is Kirby, who resides in the kingdom of Dream Land on a five-point-star-shaped Planet Popstar.
 Much of Dream Land is peaceful, and its people lead laid-back, carefree lives.
 However, when the peace in Dream Land is shattered by threats both terrestrial and alien, it is up to Kirby to save his home and those who reside there.

 Besides Kirby, many characters appear throughout the series as both allies and enemies, such as King Dedede, a gluttonous bird-like creature resembling a blue penguin and self-proclaimed ruler of Dream Land.
-King Dedede debuted in the first game of the series, Kirby's Dream Land, and his selfish nature or greater forces controlling him often lead him to clash with Kirby, but he mostly teams up with Kirby when a greater threat emerges, that isn't controlling him, especially in the more recent games, where he is portrayed more so as a rival to Kirby as opposed to an enemy.
+King Dedede debuted in the first game, Kirby's Dream Land, and his selfish nature or greater forces controlling him often lead him to clash with Kirby, but he mostly teams up with Kirby when a greater threat emerges, that is not controlling him, especially in the more recent games, where he is portrayed more so as a rival to Kirby as opposed to an enemy.
 King Dedede has appeared in all Kirby games except Kirby & the Amazing Mirror.

 Another major character in the series is the enigmatic Meta Knight, a chivalrous masked creature similar in size and shape to Kirby who one day wishes to fight the strongest warrior in the galaxy and leads a group of like-minded warriors.
 Meta Knight has some kind of code of conduct which is why whenever he and Kirby fight, he will always offer Kirby a sword.
 While his unmasked face resembles Kirby's, his exact relationship with Kirby remains a mystery.

 Popstar is home to a number of common creatures, the most notable of which are called Waddle Dees.
 They appear in some capacity in every Kirby game and are usually passive or aggressive towards the player, depending on the game.
 A certain Waddle Dee known as Bandana Waddle Dee, who wears a blue bandana and commonly wields a spear, occasionally assists Kirby and appears as a playable character in some games.

-One recurring boss in the series is some variant of Woods, a tree, and is often the first boss in the game and has appeared in other media as well.
+One recurring boss in the series is some variant of Whispy Woods, a tree, and is often the first boss in the game and has appeared in other media as well.